kirstin/kirstinheidler.co.uk/pages/pages-root-folder/index.md

 #    url: '/organisations/'
 #    image: jason-goodman-Oalh2MojUuk-unsplash.jpg
 #    text: 'Facilitation and conflict support'
-- markdown: practice-groups-and-workshops.md
+# - markdown: practice-groups-and-workshops.md
-- markdown: upcoming-events.md
+# - markdown: upcoming-events.md
 # - html: about-me.html
-- markdown: testimonials.md
 #
 # Use the call for action to show a button on the frontpage
 #